 Roller tools also have the needles roll into and out of the skin at an angle compared to a stamp, so some argue that it creates larger scoops out of the skin that are more like micro tears rather than a smaller controlled microchannel.

 Powered tools are typically used by a professional since they can go quite deep into the skin and may also have a small risk of creating micro tears if used with the wrong technique or dragged on the skin.

 How to use a Microneedling tool?

-The recommended time for using the Banisher microneedling is once a week at home.
+Use the Banisher microneedling tool up to once a week.
 Do not do a microneedling session too often since it takes time for skin to heal and recover.
-If you cannot consistently use it, the result won’t be as effective as you expected.
+Consistency brings better results.
+If skin is sensitive, reduce frequency to once every 2-3 weeks.